no-image

 With drag hose application, there are a lot of different factors and conditions that affect the application rate out in the field – such as tractor speed, operating pressure, friction loss from hoses, etc. By calibrating your equipment, you’ll be able to better match the application rate to the nutrient requirements of the field’s pre-determined Nutrient Management Plan.
 This will help you avoid misapplication issues that are brought on by under and over application.

 Proper calibration of drag hose equipment requires the measurement of tractor speed, spread width, and flow rate through the hose.
 Many drag hose systems – such as Puck Enterprises’ Swing Arms – incorporate the use of flow meters to present an accurate measurement of liquid flow rates while in the field.
-Once you have those three measurements, you can determine the desired ground speed or desired application rate for a job.
-Below are a few calibration formulas that can be used to figure out the optimal ground speed, needed application rate, and optimal flow rate.
+Once you have those three measurements, you can use the 495 Rule to determine the desired ground speed or desired application rate for a job.
+Below are a few calibration formulas that can be used to figure out the optimal ground speed and flow rate, as well as formulas to help calculate the time required for an operation.

 Calculating Desired Ground Speed